 Go Whale Watching

-Zona Romantica is one of the most popular touristic areas of the city, and the neighborhood where I would recommend basing yourself during your stay.
-In this part of the city you can find some of Puerto Vallarta’s best restaurants serving up national and international food, a plethora of LGBT bars, live drag queen shows, and more.
+Zona Romantica is one of the most popular areas of the city, and the neighborhood where I would recommend basing yourself during your stay.
+Here, you’ll find some of Puerto Vallarta’s best restaurants, a plethora of LGBT bars, live drag queen shows, and more.
 Puerto Vallarta is one of the most gay-friendly cities in Mexico, and perhaps the world, so this is a great place to visit in Puerto Vallarta for LGBT travelers.
-Regardless of your orientation and identity, you’re sure to love Zona Romantica as it is also home to the number one thing to do in Puerto Vallarta, the popular beach Playa de Los Muertos.
-From the beach you can find an artistic modern pier where you can hire water taxi to take you along the Pacific coast to visit different islands near the beach on a boat tour.

 Rhythms of the Night – SAVIA Show